 Cruising somewhere else?
 There are fish guides for almost everywhere.
 Grab one before heading heading to an out-of-the-way spot!

-CameraI never thought about doing underwater photography until I got a waterproof camera just to have on the boat.
-Then a friend encouraged me to take it on a snorkel trip and I was hooked!
-I love it for helping me identify fish and also recording the beauty of the underwater world.
+CameraI love having an underwater camera for helping me identify fish and also recording the beauty of the underwater world.
 Sixteen years later, and I’m on my fifth waterproof camera.
 Each one just keeps getter better — fantastic optics, higher resolution, better image stabilization, better underwater color correction and smaller.
 Having a waterproof camera on a boat is great as I keep it in the cockpit underway, take it in the dinghy and so on — it also keeps sand out on the beach.